Aakashadawle1/Linux/Linux.md

  7. **Slackware** →
 Slackware uses BSD-style init scripts, whereas Arch uses systemd.
-Arch supplies a package management system in pacman which, unlike Slackware's standard tools, offers automatic dependency resolution and allows for more automated system upgrades.
+Arch supplies a package management system in pacman.
 Slackware users typically prefer their method of manual dependency resolution, citing the level of system control it grants them, as well as Slackware's excellent supply of pre-installed libraries and dependencies.
 Arch is a rolling-release system.
 Slackware is seen as more conservative in its release cycle, preferring proven stable packages.

  8. **Fedora** →
 Fedora offers many installation options including a graphical installer as well as a minimal option.
 Fedora "spins" also provide alternative assortments of desktop environments to choose from, each with a modest assortment of default packages.
 Arch, on the other hand, only provides a few scripts meant to ease the process of a minimal base system install.